Thursday, February 18, 2021

 In D&D, my campaigns fizzle after a few weeks or months because the characters reach a point where the truly fantastic has to happen over and over each session to make the game go.
 The rules lose their gritty danger as the characters improve.
 That's baked right into D&D while Traveller has a totally different mindset where it's not likely that your character will mechanically improve at all.
 They get better and smarter, but everyone is still one blaster shot away from death.
 It's the psychological threat level that changes, not the characters abilities.
 It's all in the scope of the story.

 This is probably the reason why I've been listening to Safco Cast so much.
 I am sure most listeners are looking to Jeff Koenig and Bob Loftin Traveller experiences, I am listening for their Gaming experience.
 It's this whole "new" world of Traveller that fascinates me not for the world itself, but the whole mechanical framework that makes the play happen.
-In the last episode I listened to, they spoke all about dice pools and it really sorted out some issues I had with Star Smuggler because of my person experience with D&D. Bob and Jeff are truly enlightening, because of the way they present the Traveller rules while also looking other systems like Cepheus and make great comparisons in how things are done.
+In the last episode I listened to, they spoke all about dice pools and it really sorted out some issues I had with Star Smuggler because of my personal experience with D&D. Bob and Jeff are truly enlightening, because of the way they present the Traveller rules while also looking other systems like Cepheus and make great comparisons in how things are done.

 Amazing.
 Why don't you give them a try?